adamsilver/fdpb/05-Inbox-Management.md

 We can't discuss the merit of these until we orientate ourselves around a  specific problem that needs solving.
 To do this, we'll design an inbox.
 The aim of course is to achieve a zen-like state of Inbox Zero[^].

 To get to Inbox Zero our UI must enable users to delete, archive and mark spam.
-But not one at a time.
+But not just one at a time.
 In bulk.

 Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists.

 ## Everything is list

 Semantically speaking everything is a list.
 The things on the page are a list of things on the page.
-Pedantism aside, we need to decide what type of list our inbox will use.
+Pedantism aside, we need to decide what type of list is best for our inbox.

-We should use tables to represent two-dimensional data.
-In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Gmail omits table headings.
-Perhaps this suggests a table is the wrong choice of list.
+Tables work when representing two-dimensional data.
+In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Interestingly, Gmail omits table headings, suggesting that a table is the wrong choice in this case.

-We could represent rows as list items and&mdash;at least in big screens&mdash;style them visually as columns.
+We could represent rows as list items and (at least in big screens) make them *look* like columns.
 This brings us to the first problem.
-Tables aren't very responsive.
+Tables aren't the most responsive component.

 Tables are semantically tied to the way they look.
 Meaning it's hard to make tables not *look* like tables.
 There are some solutions, but they are not particularly cross-browser friendly.

 Tables *are* a good choice when the data needs contextual information to make it useful.
 For example, *23* is useless information without the context of *goals scored* as a column heading and *Lionel Messi* as a row heading.

 Our inbox, however, is seemingly less tabular.
 It's a list of emails that if read out as "From Heydon, subject: Buttons, 19/09/2017 at 9am" would be quite readable.
-You might even argue that the verbosity of having column headings is something that hinders the experience as opposed to helping it.
+You might even argue that the verbosity of having column headings is something that hinders, as opposed to helps the experience.

-Mailchimp, which is not an inbox, has a similar interface to Gmail but uses list items instead of tables:
+Mailchimp, which is not an inbox, has a similar interface to Gmail but *does* use list items instead of tables:

 ![Mailchimp List](./images/mailchimp-list.png)

 It looks the same, but the advantage of list items over table rows is that they are maleable.
+We can style them differently and more appropriatelty for small and big screens alike.

 Semantics on the web is hard.
 Only once we take a step back and critique solutions from several angles does the "right" solution show itself.

 This may seem a bit out of place in a book about form patterns but forms aren't something that exist in a vaccum.
 They are a major part of an interface, but they rarely form an interface all on their own.

 On balance, an unordered list is preferential.
 This is not to say tables are bad.
-We can't classify elements this as *good* and *bad*.
+We can't classify elements as *good* and *bad*.
 We simply need to understand their meaning, their behaviour and their constraints.
 From here we may choose to classify them as *appropriate* or *inappropriate*.

 So here's our inbox: